-The Doctor of Philosophy degree, the Ph.D., is described in the UNM Catalog as:
+The Doctor of Philosophy (Ph.D.) degree is described in the UNM Catalog as:

-"The doctorate is a degree representing broad scholarly attainments, a deep grasp of a field of study, and expertise in conceiving, conducting, and reporting individual research.
+"A degree representing broad scholarly attainments, a deep grasp of a field of study, and expertise in conceiving, conducting, and reporting individual research.
 As such, its attainment is no mere matter of meeting requirements.
 Those requirements should be viewed only as a minimal formal context in which the student is expected to grow to the professional stature denoted by the doctoral degree."

 A student contemplating the pursuit of the doctorate should give serious consideration to the Graduate School's description of the substance of the doctorate.
-By pursuing a doctorate a student makes the commitment to seek knowledge; thus course work is only a small part of the student's growth to obtain "...the professional stature denoted by the doctoral degree."
+By pursuing a doctorate, a student makes the commitment to seek knowledge; thus, coursework is only a small part of the necessary growth to obtain "...the professional stature denoted by the doctoral degree."
 Work in the classroom guides a student through the paradigms that are fundamental to economic inquiry and prepares the student in their quest for knowledge that comes through reading and questioning.
 Intellectual inquisitiveness and motivation are indispensable traits of the doctoral student.